kedacore/keda-docs/content/docs/1.4/concepts/authentication.md

     metadata:
       param1: {some-value}
     authenticationRef:
-      name: {trigger-authencation-name} # this may define other params not defined in metadata
+      name: {trigger-authentication-name} # this may define other params not defined in metadata
 ```

 ### Environment variable(s)